-Countries own the monitoring and reporting of the SDGs and the 2030 Agenda clearly specifies that global follow-up and review “will be primarily based on national official data sources”.
+Countries own the monitoring and reporting of the SDGs, and the 2030 Agenda clearly specifies that global follow-up and review ‘will be primarily based on national official data sources’.
 In this portal, most of the SDG 6 data are coming from countries themselves, compiled and verified by the responsible United Nations organizations.

+In 2017, the average UN Member State had reported on 5 out of 12 SDG 6 global indicators, and only 5.7 per cent had reported on nine or more indicators.
+This represents an important knowledge gap.
 To learn more about ongoing efforts to support countries monitor and report on SDG 6, visit our website: www.sdg6monitoring.org

 SDG 6 global indicators reported on in the last five years